 A visually stunning trade show booth is a great start, but it's only half the battle.
 To really make an impact, you need to bring that design to life with technology that stops people in their tracks, invites them to play, and makes lead capture a natural part of the fun.
 The right tech transforms a passive booth visit into an active, memorable engagement that echoes far beyond the convention center walls.

 Think of technology as the engine that powers a truly dynamic booth.
-It turns static structures into interactive hubs that pull double duty: they draw crowds with fun activities while seamlessly collecting valuable lead info on the back end.
+It turns static structures into interactive hubs that pull double duty: drawing crowds with fun activities while seamlessly collecting valuable lead info on the back end.
 This is where smart design meets even smarter execution.

 From Passive Views to Active Participation